 None of these features are well-suited to living in water or swimming because it’s unnecessary.
 So, the desert tortoise can’t swim, even if it ever had the chance.

 Since turtles spend their lives in aquatic environments, they’ve adapted to this environment.
-Not only are their webbed feet and shells hydro-dynamic, but they can hold their breath for an extended period.
+Their webbed feet and shells are hydro-dynamic, and they can hold their breath for an extended period.

 Can Tortoises Breathe Underwater?

 Tortoises can’t breathe water because they don’t have gills.
-At best, they can hold their breath, with some species performing this task better than others.
+They can hold their breath at best, with some species performing this task better than others.

 Tortoises can tolerate carbon dioxide because they must empty their lungs before entering their shells to hide.
 So, you’ll often hear a tortoise exhale when it’s startled and wants to tuck itself away.